220425-Reston-NET/Training-Code/Wk1-Shell/Notes/Readme.md

 ## GIT
 * It is a Version Control System (VCS)
     * Allows you to manage the changes/developments made in a project
+    * Specifically, we will follow `Distributed Version Control System`
 * As you know, the more you develop your application the more changes you add to it and it becomes impossible to track it manually.
 GIT does it for us.
 * It will create a local repository for us.